microsoft/ethr/README.md

 		l: Latency, Loss & Jitter
 		pi: Ping Loss & Latency
 		tr: TraceRoute
 		mtr: MyTraceRoute with Loss & Latency
 		Default: b - Bandwidth measurement.
+	-tos
+		Specifies 8-bit value to use in IPv4 TOS field or IPv6 Traffic Class field.
 	-w <number>
 		Use specified number of iterations for warmup.
 		Default: 1
 ```
-### External Client Mode
+### External Mode Parameters
 ```
-In this mode, Ethr client can talk to a non-Ethr server.
-This mode only supports few types of measurements, such as Ping, Connections/s and TraceRoute.
+In this mode, Ethr talks to a non-Ethr server.
+This mode supports only a few types of measurements, such as Ping, Connections/s and TraceRoute.
-	-c <destination>
+	-x <destination>
 		Run in external client mode and connect to <destination>.
-		<destination> is specified in <host:port> format for TCP and <host> format for ICMP.
+		<destination> is specified in URL or Host:Port format.
+		For URL, if port is not specified, it is assumed to be 80 for http and 443 for https.
-		Example: For TCP - www.microsoft.com:443 or 10.1.0.4:22
+		Example: For TCP - www.microsoft.com:443 or 10.1.0.4:22 or https://www.github.com
 		         For ICMP - www.microsoft.com or 10.1.0.4
-	-m <mode>
-		'-m x' MUST be specified for external mode.
+	-cport <number>
+		Use specified local port number in client for TCP & UDP tests.
+		Default: 0 - Ephemeral Port
 	-d <duration>
 		Duration for the test (format: <num>[ms | s | m | h]
 		0: Run forever